jplasmeier/Notes/Clojure Notes/n Days of Clojure.md

 ## day 14: 05/18/2017

 I'm going to start the chapter on "Functional Programming" which should be a breeze since I just learned a lot about functional programming in my Programming Languages Course that I just finished.
+I finished the chapter but only by skimming the sections on the Peg game.

+## day 15: 05/19/2017

+Rather than simply glossing over the peg game, I'm going to implement my own copy by manually copying code over.
+This will at least expose my conscious attention to the code, which will be better than a mere glossing over.
+I implemented the functions up to and including `connect`.